 More Information About Bill Shireman

-Video clips from several talks, an audio interview, information about his book, a book excerpt, and text from a presentation are available here.
-Additional video clips are available to organizations making speaking engagement telephone inquiries.
+Video clips from several talks and interviews, an audio interview, information about his books, a book excerpt, and text from a presentation are available here.

 A Division Of